 It’s the time of year for rejuvenation, revitalisation and re-energising, and in Scotland there’s a unique way for you to spring into the season – just strap yourself in to the human slingshot!
 At Laggan Outdoor in Dumfries & Galloway you can be catapulted from 0–60 mph in seconds on a beautiful green hillside overlooking the Solway Firth.
 More bounce than a spring lamb guaranteed.

 We’re not talking about your house – we’re talking mind, body and soul.
 Spring is a season for healing and renewal, and what better way to awaken after a winter of hibernation than on a yoga retreat?
-You could book yourself in for some quality ‘me’ time at EcoYoga in rural Argyll or Dhanakosa Buddhist Retreat Centre in Loch Lomond & The Trossachs National Park.
+You could book yourself in for some quality ‘me’ time at EcoYoga in rural Argyll or Dhanakosa Buddhist Retreat Centre in Loch Lomond & The Trossachs National Park, or just anywhere that takes your fancy in Scotland’s beautiful landscapes.

 Roll, roll, roll